 Dr. Roger D. Fallot is a licensed clinical psychologist with 22 years experience as director of Research and Evaluation at Community Connections.
 Dr. Fallot is the primary developer of the "Creating Cultures of Trauma-Informed Care" approach to agency transformation.
 Dr. Fallot is also a contributor and co-editor of "Using Trauma Theory to Design Service Systems."
 Dr. Fallot consults widely on the development of trauma informed cultures of care.
 Dr. Fallot's professional areas of specialization include the development and evaluation of services for trauma survivors and the role of spirituality in recovery.

 School of Medicine Lecturer, Harvard Medical School

 Dr. Lisa Najavits is a professor of psychiatry at Boston University School of Medicine and the creator of the evidence-based trauma treatment, Seeking Safety.
-Dr. Najavitis is the autor of over 180 professional publications, as well as the books Seeking Safety: A Treatment Manual for PTSD and Substance Abuse.
-Dr. Najavits clinical and research interest are substance abuse, trauma, co-morbidity, behavioral addictions, beteran's mental health, communit-based care, development of new psychotherapies and outcome research.
+Dr. Najavitis is the author of over 180 professional publications, as well as the book Seeking Safety: A Treatment Manual for PTSD and Substance Abuse.
+Dr. Najavits clinical and research interests are substance abuse, trauma, co-morbidity, behavioral addictions, veteran's mental health, community-based care, development of new psychotherapies and outcome research.
 Dr. Najavits has served as president of the Society of Addiction Psychology of the American Psychological Association and serves on many advisory boards.